0xrsydn/cover-letter-gen/README.md

 - Candidate profile input changed to user CV PDF file (RAG feature).
 - Changed to GROQ API Key (faster and free).

+## ToDo

+- [ ] Adding job post url for more accurate and specific cover letter.
+- [ ] Browsing tool for company context instead of manual input.

 ## Usage

 Fill in the required fields: